aryan55254/Heritage/README.md

 # Heritage

-**Heritage** is an AI-powered educational platform designed to guide users through India's rich history, culture, and traditions.
+**Heritage** is an AI-powered educational chatbot designed to guide users through India's rich history, culture, and traditions.
 Powered by the **Groq API (Llama 3)** and built with **Next.js 16**, it offers instant, accurate, and context-aware historical insights in a conversational interface.

 ## Features